NicBeltramelli/Privacy-and-Cookie-Policy-for-WordPress/Privacy-Policy.md

 **YOUR-COMPANY-NAME** is fully committed to safeguarding your privacy.
-This Privacy Policy applies to information that we collect about you when you use our websites (including YOUR-COMPANY-WEB-SITE 1, YOUR-COMPANY-WEB-SITE 2, YOUR-COMPANY-WEB-SITE 3).
+This Privacy Policy applies to information that we collect about you when you use our website.
 We store and process all data in the EU in compliance with the GDPR (General Data Protection Regulation).
 Below we explain how we collect, use, and share information about you, along with the choices that you have with respect to that information.

 [Contact us](mailto:YOUR-COMPANY-REPRESENTATIVE-EMAIL) if you have any questions or problems regarding the use of your Personal Data and we will gladly assist you.